Enuresis Causes, Symptoms, Types & Treatment Tips in Children

-- Nocturnal Enuresis: This is the most commonly found disorder, when a child does the wetting in night.
+This is the most commonly found disorder when a child does the wetting at night.

 Causes: If we talk about reasons for this type of urinary inconsistency, it could be generic without any major reasons.
-Still study explains few causes of night bed wetting.
+Still, the study explains a few causes of night bed wetting.

-- Anxiety or stress in child can make him/her loss the control on bladder.
-This leads to passing urine anyplace other than washroom.
+- Anxiety or stress in a child can make him/her loss the control of the bladder.
+This leads to passing urine anyplace other than a washroom.

 - Deep sleepers are more known as bed wetters.

-- Constipated child can wet the bed as it pressurises the bladder.
+- A constipated child can wet the bed as it pressurizes the bladder.

 - Urinary tract infections can also be a reason.